phip1611/spectrum-analyzer/README.md

 **I'm not an expert on digital signal processing.
 Code contributions are highly welcome! 🙂**

 **The MSRV (minimum supported Rust version) is 1.52.1 stable.**
+If you run tests, it is `1.55.0` stable since

 ## I want to understand how FFT can be used to get a spectrum
 Please see file [/EDUCATIONAL.md](/EDUCATIONAL.md).